New Bedford Cultural Council

-New Bedford, MA 02740-6113
+New Bedford, MA 02741

 Connect on Social

-FY22 Local Priorities
+FY23 Local Priorities

+To be considered, the proposed project must either take place in New Bedford or directly benefit the citizens of New Bedford.
 The New Bedford Cultural Council will give priority to grants that have a measurable impact on the New Bedford community through the following:

-The MCC and the LCC must be credited by using the MCC’s credit logo and credit line.
+6. The Massachusetts Cultural Council (MCC) and the LCC must be credited by using the MCC’s credit logo or credit line.
 We encourage grant recipients to use both the MCC logo and the credit statement, but you are only required to use one.
-Please check your local cultural council’s web page in case it has its own local credit requirements.
+Logos are downloadable from this site.
+The logo must be produced as a unit without alteration.

 The credit line is as follows: